zalky/build-clj/README.md

 7. **`:description`**: Project description added to `pom.xml`

-The `uber` task additionally has the following required option:
+The `uber` task additionally has the following required parameters:

 1. **`:main`**: Namespace with `-main` function.
 Namespace must be configured with `:gen-class`.